Intro to Environmental Economics and Policy

 - Contains many of the assigned readings for the class, as well as many other good articles for people interested in learning more about a particular topic.

-Readings for each class are listed in the calendar and will be posted on Canvas.
-All readings are required unless otherwise stated.
+Readings for each class are linked to in the course calendar.
+All readings listed are required unless otherwise stated.
 Exams will include at least one question from the readings.

 Problem sets – 15 percent

-- All problem sets are due through Canvas at the start of class.
+- All problem sets must be submitted through Canvas.
 Late problem sets will not be accepted.

 - You are allowed to work in groups, but each person must hand in their own problem set.